 The Northside Farmers Market

-NFM strives to make healthy local foods accessible to everyone throughout our community.
-VISA, MasterCard, SNAP Ohio Direction Card, and WIC transactions are accepted at the Market Manager's booth.
-In addition, NFM will participate in "Produce Perks," a matching funds incentive program which allows individuals shoppping with their Ohio Direction Card (EBT) to receive up to $10 each market visit for use on vegetable and fruit purchases.
+NFM strives to make healthy local foods accessible to everyone.
+VISA, MasterCard, SNAP Ohio Direction Card, and WIC transactions are accepted at the Market Info booth.
+In addition, NFM participates in "Produce Perks", a matching funds incentive program which allows low-income individuals to receive up to $10 each market visit for use on vegetable and fruit purchases.

 History of Farming in Northside